dtupkary/NPA-hierarchy/README.md

 **CHSH_3partycode.m** : Uses the NPA hierarchy to compute bounds on the maximum violation of the CHSH Inequality for two parties.

 ## Disclaimer
-This repository was made more almost a year after the completion of this project.
+This repository was made almost a year after the completion of this project.
 The code is not properly commented and might be difficult to understand.
 Please contact me in case you have any questions / suggesions.